Error: Invalid Data. Review all error messages below to correct your data.

 Switch Service is using nearly 100% of the CPU Resources

 Background In some cases, users that have upgraded to Switch 12 have found that the Switch Service is occupying nearly 100% CPU usage when compared to a previous version of Switch while using the same identical flows.
-In flows that contain two or more input channels or intermediate folders (a user selected input folder, a Submit Hierarchy element or a user selected folder with incoming connections, for example) which are scanning an identical directory at the same time, this will cause Switch to use an entire core of CPU processing power per flow.
+In flows that contain two or more input channels or intermediate folders (a user selected input folder, a Submit Hierarchy element, or a user selected folder with incoming connections, for example), which are scanning an identical directory at the same time, will cause Switch to use an entire core of CPU processing power per flow.

 This issue is not limited to Switch version 12 as redundant input channels and intermediate folders in the same flow can potentially cause difficulties in any version.